Skip to main content

 A groundbreaking survey measured the prevalence and attitudes on food insecurity.

-The Capital Area Food Bank partnered with NORC at the University of Chicago to conduct a landmark general population survey in the region, reaching nearly 4,000 residents.
+The Capital Area Food Bank partnered with NORC at the University of Chicago to conduct its fourth landmark general population survey in the region, reaching over 3,700 residents.
 NORC used a probability-based sample and took a multi-mode address-based (or ABS) approach with adults in the D.C. metropolitan area, which includes the following areas: Montgomery County, MD; Prince George's County, MD; Fairfax County, VA; Prince William County, VA; Arlington County, VA; Alexandria, VA, and Washington, DC.

 Result